sam-ecomdev/ebay-feedapi-swaggerclient-php/docs/Api/ScheduleApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$schedule_id = "schedule_id_example"; // string | The schedule_id of the schedule to delete.
+$scheduleId = "scheduleId_example"; // string | The schedule_id of the schedule to delete.
 This ID was generated when the task was created.
 If you do not know the schedule_id, use the getSchedules method to return all schedules based on a specified feed_type and find the schedule_id of the schedule to delete.

 try {
-    $apiInstance->deleteSchedule($schedule_id);
+    $apiInstance->deleteSchedule($scheduleId);
 } catch (Exception $e) {
     echo 'Exception when calling ScheduleApi->deleteSchedule: ', $e->getMessage(), PHP_EOL;
 }